rovati/agnostic-serverless/project/apache-components/README.md

 # apache-components

-This directory contains the implementation of the agnostic `function`, `queue` and `database` components used to integrate the building blocks.
+This directory contains the implementation of the agnostic `function`, `queue` and `database` Camel components used to integrate the building blocks in function code.